Degree Requirements: See Requirements Tab

 - Wellness coaching

-Applying the principles and evidence supporting the effectiveness of mind-body approaches for health outcomes and overall well-being, students enrolled in the Ph.D.
-Mind-Body Medicine (MBM) program integrate the philosophy, science, and techniques of mind-body medicine in their personal and professional work.
-The curriculum presents a foundation of scholarship across the College of Integrative Medicine and Health Sciences (CIMHS), representing domains of integrative health care, mind-body science, practice, advanced research, and ethics.
-To expand their knowledge and focus of study in a specific discipline, students may choose to add a specialization in applied psychophysiology, integrative mental health, integrative wellness coaching, and mindful leadership in health care.
-The generalist degree or no specialization option offers the most flexible sequence for individuals pursuing multiple certificates such as integrative wellness coaching, integrative and functional nutrition, biofeedback, and clinical hypnosis.
+Applying the principles and evidence supporting the effectiveness of mind-body approaches for health outcomes and overall wellbeing, students enrolled in the MS Mind-Body Medicine (MBM) program integrate the philosophy, science, and techniques of mind-body medicine in their personal and professional work.
+The curriculum presents a foundation of scholarship within the domains of integrative health, mind-body science, practice, research literacy, and ethics.
+Students may choose to add a minor in integrative wellness coaching or integrative and functional nutrition to expand their knowledge and skills in one of these professional disciplines.

-The Ph.D.
-MBM program attracts students from a broad range of education and career backgrounds in health, wellness, education, and non-health care fields.
-Nurses, therapists, coaches, yoga instructors, dieticians, nutritionists, educators, business consultants, and recent graduates from other degree programs represent the student body.
+The MS MBM program attracts students from a broad range of education and career backgrounds in health, wellness, education, and non-healthcare fields.
+Nurses, therapists, coaches, yoga instructors, dieticians, nutritionists, educators, business consultants, and recent graduates from other degree programs, represent the student body.
 This degree does not qualify graduates for medical licensure.

 More program information can be found in our academic catalog.

-The requirements for the Ph.D.
-MBM degree include 75 credits within specific categories of coursework: core (15 credits), research (21 credits), mind-body science (6 credits), practice (9 credits), electives (9 credits), and specialization (15 credits).
-Students who prefer to not to add a specialization will complete 15 credits of additional electives from any category or degree program.
-If the academic writing course is required, another elective may be added to the degree, thus increasing the requirements to 78 credits.
+The requirements for the M.S.
+Mind-Body Medicine degree include 39 credits within specific categories of coursework: core (12 credits), research (6 credits), mind-body science (6 credits), practice (9 credits), and electives (6 credits).
+If the graduate level writing course is required, an additional elective (3 credits) may be added to the degree requirements (42 credits).
+The category requirements are listed below and in the degree program plan templates.
+Adding a minor in integrative wellness coaching or integrative and functional nutrition will add 3 to 12 more credits to the degree program.
 Prerequisites must be met to register for certain courses.

-Students enrolled in this degree program must attend five five-day residential conferences (RCs).
+Students enrolled in this degree program must attend three five-day residential conferences (RCs).
 They must also attend any additional RC days, as required for courses in which they choose to enroll.

 Complementary and Integrative Medicine